Brandon Edwards

-Brandon Edwards (born September 13, 1991) is an American professional basketball player for Denain Voltaire Basket of the LNB Pro B. He played college basketball for the University of Texas at Arlington before playing professionally in Spain, Greece, Finland, Israel, Macau and France.
+Brandon Lee Walton Edwards (born September 13, 1991) is an American professional basketball player who last played for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
+He played college basketball for the University of Texas at Arlington before playing professionally in Spain, Greece, Finland, Israel, Macau and France.

 Early life and college career

 Edwards is the son of Rhonda Edwards.
-He played high school basketball at South Hills High School in Fort Worth, Texas where he averaged 22.5 points, 15.7 rebounds and 7.0 blocks per game as a senior and reached 209 career blocks.
+He played high school basketball at South Hills High School in Fort Worth, Texas, where he averaged 22.5 points, 15.7 rebounds and 7.0 blocks per game as a senior and reached 209 career blocks.
 As a sophomore, he was named Second-team all-district.
 As a junior and senior, he was named First team all-district and Dallas Morning News District 7-4A Defensive Player of the Year.

 After high school, Edwards played college basketball at the University of Texas at Arlington, with the Texas–Arlington Mavericks, from 2010 to 2014.
 In four years, he averaged 8.6 points, 6.8 rebounds, 1.0 blocks and 23.3 minutes per game, for a total of 126 games played.
 As a senior, he was named to the All-Sun Belt Conference third team and finished the season as the eighth-leading scorer in the conference (16.5), second-leading rebounder (9.8) and racked up a team-leading 14 double-doubles.